killerman6157/MAI-SIYAN-TG-/README.md

 | /account_balance   | Check your stats & balance|
 | /withdraw          | Choose withdrawal method  |
 | /language          | Switch between English/Hausa |

+# 🤖 Future Plans

+Full Pyrogram/Telethon integration for OTP login

+Admin panel for managing sellers

+Auto alert when price drops

+---

+# 👤 Developer

+Made with ❤️ by Bashir Rabiu

+---

+# ⚠️ Disclaimer

+This bot is for educational and automation purposes within your private teams only.
+Be responsible when handling user data and Telegram accounts.
+We do not support misuse or violations of Telegram policies.